Allen-Synthesis/EuroPi/software/contrib/poly_square.md

 - button_1: while depressed, 'tuning mode' is turned on; this changes the knob functionality:
     - knob_1: coarse tune (up to an octave swing)
     - knob_2: fine tune (up to a half step)
+- button_2: toggles the maximum detune between a half step and a major 9th
 - output_1: oscillator 1
 - output_2: oscillator 2
 - output_3: oscillator 3